Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Morawetz Estimates

 where $\MorawetzSym$ is the symbol of $\MorawetzVF_{M,a,\Lambda} + \widetilde{\MorawetzVF}$ and $\MorawetzLagrangeCorrSym$ is the symbol of $\MorawetzLagrangeCorr_{M,a,\Lambda}+\widetilde{\MorawetzLagrangeCorr}$, and $p$ denotes the principal symbols of the scalar wave operator.
 Combined with the pseudo-differential divergence theorem in \zcref[cap]{lemma:PsiDO-divergence-theorem}, this will show that we have a bulk that is positive at the principal order.
 To extend this positivity to lower-order terms, and to correct for the fact that the Regge-Wheeler equation is not exactly the scalar wave, we need to gain control of lower-order terms.
 This is nontrivial due to the degeneration of some of the top-order derivatives in the bulk term at the trapped set.
-However, we will take advantage of the principal-level bulk by using the fact that

-to control the lower-order terms (see \zcref[cap]{sec:Morawetz:lower-order-bulk} where this idea is used in full several times).
+However, we will take advantage of the principal-level bulk by using the fact that $\partial_r(r-\rTrapping)\in \OpClass^{-1}$ to control the lower-order terms (see \zcref[cap]{sec:Morawetz:lower-order-bulk} where this idea is used in full several times).

 We now first prove several critical lemmas and then show how these combine later afterwards to give a Morawetz estimate for generalized Regge-Wheeler on exact \KdS.